Thank you for purchasing the GRUNDIG SATELLIT 800 MILLENNIUM

 its previous settings.
 The second depression of the decimal

-"." button acts as an ENTER and causes immediate response to
+"." button acts as an ENTER and causes immediate

 the entered frequency.
 If You do not press the decimal "."